saisandeep-1233/GreenBasketProject/README.md

 Access the grocery application through the web browser.
 Perform operations on the items.

+=> Technologies Used:
+  - React
-=> Technologies Used - React - Spring Boot - Java - MySQL .
+   - Spring Boot
+   - Java
+   - MySQL

 => Contributing